flickchicks/flick-backend/README.md

 ### Swarm

-We can also use the same `docker-compose.yaml` files to run the services using Docker Swarm, which enables the creation of multi-container clusters running in a multi-host environment with inter-service communication across hosts via overlay networks.
+We can also use `docker-compose.server.yaml` to run the services using Docker Swarm, which enables the creation of multi-container clusters running in a multi-host environment with inter-service communication across hosts via overlay networks.

 ```

 docker swarm init --advertise-addr 127.0.0.1:2377
-docker stack deploy -c docker-compose.yaml -c docker-compose.prod.yaml proj
+docker stack deploy -c docker-compose.server.yaml proj

 ```